abhirathod95/travel-blog/src/blog/travel/2018-07-09/Istanbul.md

 ---
-title: "Keeping it Short and Sweet in Istanbul"
+title: "Keeping it Short & Sweet in Istanbul"
 date: "2015-08-10"
 path: "/blog/short-and-sweet-in-turkey"
-excerpt: "I was in Istanbul for a short two days, but I was still able to see a lot of the European side of the city, which was pretty sweet.
+excerpt: "I was in Istanbul, Turkey for a short two days, but I was still able to see a lot of the European side of the city, which was pretty sweet.
 Here's.."
 tags: ["Journal", "Summer", "Family Trip"]
 continent: ["Europe"]
 country: ["Turkey"]